psycedelicAI/high-security-facility-concept/docs/roadmap.md

 # Roadmap – High-Security Facility Concept

-> Färdplan för hur High-Security Facility Concept kan utvecklas vidare i mognad, tydlighet, visualisering och professionell validering.
+> Roadmap for how the High-Security Facility Concept can be further developed in maturity, clarity, visualization, and professional validation.

 ---